Bruno Fernandes: 2018–Present: Nations League titles and tournament struggles

 In October, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 On 25 November, Fernandes provided two assists in Portugal's 3–2 group stage win against Ghana.
 Three days later, Fernandes scored both of Portugal's goals in a 2–0 victory over Uruguay, securing his team's qualification to the knockout stages.
 On 6 December, he provided an assist for Pepe, who scored Portugal's second goal in a thrashing 6–1 win in the round of 16 match against Switzerland and became the second-oldest player to ever score in the tournament.
 Portugal were eliminated in the quarter-finals after losing 1–0 to Morocco.
 Despite Portugal's elimination, Fernandes finished the tournament as the joint-top assister with three assists.

 His World Cup form continued during the UEFA Euro 2024 qualifiers in March, providing two assists and a brace against Bosnia and Herzegovina in a 3–0 win on 17 June.
 On 8 September, on his 29th birthday, Fernandes scored the only goal of an away win over Slovakia.
 On 11 September, he scored a goal and provided a hat-trick of assists in a 9–0 home defeat of Luxembourg, the former's biggest win in international history.
 In the reverse fixture against Slovakia, on 13 November, Fernandes provided a brace of assists in a 3–2 win, leading Portugal to qualify for Euro 2024, marking the nation's fastest qualification to a major tournament in their history.
 Fernandes finished the qualifying campaign as the top assister with eight assists, with Portugal topping their qualifying group, and setting a new national team record of ten consecutive wins.

 On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
 On 22 June, Fernandes scored Portugal's third goal in a 3–0 win against Turkey, securing his country's qualification to the knockout phase.
 In Portugal's round of 16 match against Slovenia, he played the full 120 minutes and scored the team's second kick of the penalty shootout which they won 3–0.
 Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout.

-On 16 November 2025, Fernandes scored a hat-trick in a 9–1 win over Armenia during the FIFA World Cup qualification, securing his nation's spot in the final tournament.
+On 16 November 2025, Fernandes scored a hat-trick in a 9–1 win over Armenia during the FIFA World Cup qualification, securing his nation's spot at the 2026 tournament in North America.

+On 19 May 2026, Fernandes was selected in the 26-man squad for the 2026 FIFA World Cup.